Code-Institute-Submissions/CI_Project3/README.md

 ## Deployment

-This site is hosted using GitHub pages, deployed directly from the master branch.
+This site is hosted using Heroku, deployed directly from the Github master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order to setup github pages I did the following:

 - **Created a new repository:**